CCIG-Champalimaud/adell-mri/README.md

 #### Adaptations to PyTorch Lightning

 I use PyTorch Lightning to train my models as it offers a very comprehensive set of tools for optimisation.
-I.e. in `lib/modules/segmentation/pl.py` I have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation` so that they can be trained using PyTorch Lightning.
+I.e. in `lib/modules/segmentation/pl.py` we have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation` so that they can be trained using PyTorch Lightning.
 The same has been done for the self-supervised learning models (in `lib/modules/self_supervised/pl.py`) and for the classification models (in `lib/modules/classification/pl.py`).

 ### Segmentation loss functions

-In `lib/modules/losses.py` I have coded most losses necessary based loosely on a paper by [Yeung *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8785124/) introducing the unified focal loss.
+In `lib/modules/losses.py` we have coded most losses necessary based loosely on a paper by [Yeung *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8785124/) introducing the unified focal loss.

 ### Self-supervised loss functions

 In `lib/modules/self_supervised/self_supervised.py` you can find all the relevant loss functions.

+### Command line interfaces for training, prediction and testing

+Simple command line interfaces for classification (`./classification`), object detection (`./detection`), segmentation (`./segmentation`) and self-supervised learning (`./ssl`) are available.
+They all assume the dataset format produced by `utils/generate-dataset-json.py`, except for `ssl/self-supervised-train-2d.py`, which assumes a dataset obtained using `utils/generate-dicom-dataset-json.py`.
+All of them use `argparse` for command line argument parsing and have default help menus which can be used with the `--help` flag.

 ### Tests

 I have included a few unit tests in `testing`.
-In them, I confirm that networks and modules are outputing the correct shapes and that they are compiling correctly.
+In them, we confirm that networks and modules are outputing the correct shapes and that they are compiling correctly.
 They are prepared to run with `pytest`, i.e. `pytest` runs all of the relevant tests.